gaqzi/reflections/README.md

 ## Infrastructure

 The site is built using [Pelican](https://github.com/getpelican/pelican) and hosted on Github pages.
-The CI automatically instantiates the build—
+The CI automatically instantiates the build:

 * Every day at 1 pm UTC.
 * On every pull request.